SciML/diffeqr/cran-comments.md

 ## Resubmission

-- Removed "in R" from title
+- Changed quotatons in DESCRIPTION from ` to '.
-- Added examples to each of the package functions
+- Changed doc examples from dontrun to donttest

 ## Test Environments